 Although the above method is very effective when there is iCloud problem reading vCard, it still possesses some of the drawbacks.
 These are listed as follows:

-The drawbacks of the manual techniques can be overcome with the help of the third-party tool like vCard Viewer Pro.
+The drawbacks of the manual techniques can be overcome with the help of the automatic tool like VCF to CSV Converter Tool.
 According to the experts, it is the master solution to move vCard contacts to iCloud.
 The user interface of the tool is so simple that even a novice user can use it without any problem.
 It can import multiple VCF to iCloud in a very short span of time.

 The Bottom Line